 Deciding whom to give gifts to is only half the battle.
 The next step is determining how much you should spend on holiday presents.
 After all, overly exorbitant gifts can make clients uncomfortable, while cheap gifts can make your business seem miserly.
 Neither of those options is likely to put your customers in the holiday spirit.

 If you don’t know a company’s specific policy with regard to accepting gifts, aim to keep holiday presents around $25.
 When it comes to your own employees, feel free to spend a bit more if desired.
-According to one, 73% of employers spent between $50 and $75 per employee on holiday gift giving.
+According to one 2017 study, 73% of employers spent between $50 and $75 per employee on holiday gift giving.
 However, you should also keep the length of service in mind when making gift-giving decisions.
 An employee who has been with you for a decade probably merits a more expensive gift than the one who started at the company last week.

 What Makes a Good Holiday Gift?